ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ACI_Eng.md

 #### Failover-related Data Types

-To support writing Failover-related tasks in your application, Altibase provides the following Failover event values and function pointers for callback functions.
+To support writing Failover-related tasks in the application, Altibase provides the following Failover event values and function pointers for callback functions.

 ##### enum ALTIBASE_FAILOVER_EVENT